Peakkay/TechMeet-24/README.md

 Layer 2: Sequence Brute Force

 The lock requires a specific 4-digit sequence (1324).
-Use trial and error (brute force) or clues in the room to deduce the sequence.
+Use trial and error (brute force) or clues in the room to deduce the sequence.:)
 Enter the correct sequence to unlock the second layer.
 Layer 3: Retrieve the Key